-In addition to the checklist, here are some guidelines to help you stay on track:
+In addition to the tool, here are some guidelines to help you stay on track:

 Examine your organization at a high level to determine the need for adjustments and the presence of risk management shortfalls:

-- Evaluate if organizational departures have affected the ability to keep up with requirements and responsibilities.
+- Evaluate if departures of key professionals have affected the ability to keep up with requirements and responsibilities.

-- Reinforce themes of ownership and accountability through proactive discussion with staff.
+- Establish and reinforce themes of ownership and accountability through proactive discussion with staff.

-- Update and, if necessary, revisit the annual risk assessment to ensure all necessary changes have been addressed and incorporated.
+- Develop, review, and update the annual risk assessment to ensure all necessary changes have been addressed and incorporated.

-- Confirm the existence and effectiveness of compensating controls to address obvious internal control shortfalls.
+- Confirm the existence and effectiveness of mitigating controls to address obvious internal control shortfalls.

 - Monitor and evaluate all control activities early and often to ensure consistent and effective operation.

-We find it helpful for our clients to address these internal control challenges first through a high-level, systematic approach — the checklist will help you make that assessment.
-If you find that you have more unchecked boxes than you expected, there’s still time to act.
-For additional support and guidance, contact our team today.
+We find it helpful for our clients to address these internal control challenges first through a high-level, systematic framework, and our internal controls SOX compliance checklist will serve as a guide as you make that assessment.
+If you find that you have more unchecked boxes than you expected, there’s still time to act, regardless of your proximity to the year-end mark.